Black and yellow graphic that reads: Community Development Lending, Explained

 Q: What is the history of the Fruitvale community in Oakland?

-Q: What kind of investment or disinvestment has there been in this neighborhood?
+Q: What kind of investment has there been in this neighborhood?

-Dana: Fruitvale was a redlined neighborhood.
-There was a deliberate lack of investment here from the 1950s and 1960s.
-There were no traditional banks or lending products.
+Dana: Fruitvale lacked traditional banks or lending products over the course of decades.
 Home ownership development was not really a focus here.
-There was explicit institutional racism that kept a lot of the people of color in generational poverty.
-And that is systematic, through financial institutions and the school district, as well as city government.
-Unfortunately, there is crime in the area, which has been the main news story and really has overshadowed the positive things that this community brings.
+Additionally and unfortunately, there is crime in the area, which has been the main news story and really has overshadowed the positive things that this community brings.

 Q: What was the genesis of Fruitvale Transit Village?
 How did the transit-oriented part come about?